-PRE-EXPOSURE PROPHYLAXIS (PrEP)
+PRE-EXPOSURE PROPHYLAXIS

-In 2012, the FDA approved the first medication for the prevention of sexually transmitted HIV infection, the combination drug Truvada (emtricitabine/ tenofovir DF) [98].
-In 2019, another combination drug-Descovy (emtricitabine/tenofovir alafenamide)-was approved to prevent HIV infection [99].
-In 2021, the FDA approved the first injectable agent for the prevention of HIV infection; cabotegravir is given first as two initiation injections administered one month apart, and then every two months thereafter [100].
-In conjunction with safer sex practices, these agents have been found to be partially effective as pre-exposure prophylaxis in high-risk patients.
-The Chemoprophylaxis for HIV Prevention in Men study, also known as iPrEx, studied the effect of once daily Truvada in 2,499 HIV-seronegative men or transgender women who have sex with men compared to placebo [101].
+In 2012, the FDA approved the first medication for the prevention of sexually transmitted HIV infection, the combination drug Truvada (emtricitabine/tenofovir DF) [88].
+In 2019, another combination drug-Descovy (emtricitabine/tenofovir alafenamide)-was approved to prevent HIV infection [89].
+In 2021, the FDA approved the first injectible agent for the prevention of HIV infection; cabotegravir is given first as two initiation injections administered one month apart, and then every two months thereafter [103].
+In conjunction with safer sex practices, these agents have been found to be partially effective as preexposure prophylaxis in high-risk patients.
+The Chemoprophylaxis for HIV Prevention in Men study, also known as iPrEx, studied the effect of once daily Truvada in 2,499 HIV-seronegative men or transgender women who have sex with men compared to placebo [90].
 Researchers found that persons receiving Truvada experienced a 44% reduction in the incidence of HIV after a median of 1.2 years compared to placebo.
 Pre-exposure prophylaxis was most effective among participants at particularly high risk for HIV (i.e., self-reports of unprotected receptive anal intercourse).
-Research has indicated that Descovy and cabotegravir are similarly effective [99].
+Research has indicated that Descovy and cabotegravir are similarly effective [89].

-In 2021, the CDC and the U.S. Department of Health and Human Services released updated clinical practice guidelines for pre-exposure prophylaxis for the prevention of HIV infection [102].
-In 2022, the International Antiviral Society published recommendations for the treatment and prevention of HIV infection in adults [57].
-These guidelines outline indications for prophylaxis as one prevention option for HIV transmission.
+In 2021, the CDC and the U.S. Department of Health and Human Services released updated clinical practice guidelines for pre-exposure prophylaxis for the prevention of HIV infection [91].
+This guideline outlines indications for prophylaxis as one prevention option for HIV transmission.
 The most important first step in determining if an individual is a candidate for pre-exposure prophylaxis is a thorough history, including sexual and injection drug activities.
 All candidates will be adults without an acute or established HIV diagnosis.
-Pre-exposure prophylaxis should be offered to all sexually active adults and adolescents at substantial risk of acquiring HIV [57; 102].
-PrEP is indicated for high-risk MSM, meaning those who have had any male sex partners in the past six months, are not in a monogamous partnership with a recently tested, HIV-negative man, and have one of the following [102]:
+Pre-exposure prophylaxis is indicated for high-risk MSM, meaning those who have had any male sex partners in the past six months, are not in a monogamous partnership with a recently tested, HIV-negative man, and have one of the following [91]: